List of communities in Dubai: West - Sector 3

-The Meadows and Springs are some of the most child and pet friendly areas of Dubai.
-Boasting huge lakes, shops and schools it is a mesmerising location to live.
+The Meadows and Springs have been called some of the most child and pet friendly areas of Dubai.
+Boasting huge lakes, shops and schools it is a sought after location to live.
 It's a villa and townhouse community with areas(mainly The Meadows)being made up of villas and others(mainly The Springs) being made of townhouses.
 The area boasts a variety of shopping centers being The Meadows Town Center, Meadows Village and Springs Souk.
 Lakes are abundant here too, with Lakes such as Lake Mahari and Lake Austin.
 Pools are really common including ones in Springs 14 and 15.
-Meadows 9 has a tennis court and public transport has a range of stops nearThe Meadows/Springs, they're The Gardens and Sobha Reality metro stations.Buses stop on Al Asayel Street.
+Meadows 9 has a tennis court and public transport has a range of stops near the Meadows/Springs,including The Gardens and Sobha Reality metro stations.Buses stop on Al Asayel Street.